Beth Simmons, Palmer Station (Antarctica) LTER

 Teaching Tips | Science | Pedagogy |

-- Most items found in typical classroom, but may need to order some supplies and brine shrimp in advance.
+- Most items needed to teach this activity are found in typical classroom, but it will be necessary to order some supplies and brine shrimp in advance.

 - Background information for teachers is included.
 Additional background information for students provided by the educator might be helpful.